-The Managing Director of Publica Group (Support) Limited is Mr Jan Brittan.
-Each partner Council has a Head of Paid Service who is responsible for the partner Council services along with their other statutory officers (Section 151 Officer and Monitoring Officer).
+The Managing Director of Publica Group (Support) Limited is Mr Jan Britton.
+Each partner Council has a Head of Paid Service who is responsible for commissioning the partner Councils' services along with their other statutory officers (Section 151 Officer and Monitoring Officer).